PrimeLens/backbone-multipage-boilerplate/README.md

 ## Order of compiling (for your reference)

-Step 1 - compile all html without order from
+Step 1 - Grunt compiles all html without order from

     public/views-special/**/*.html
     public/views-pages/**/*.html